alstat/Julia-Data-Query/docs/index.rst

 this is not the case for Julia.
 And that is the motivation of this page, it aims to provide compilation of all data queries in Julia.
-I do encourage readers to contribute examples, which we will feature at the Contibuted section of different data query packages in Julia, namely the DataFramesMeta.jl and the Query.jl.
+I do encourage readers to contribute examples, which we will feature at the Contibuted section of different data query packages in Julia, namely the DataFramesMeta.jl_ and the Query.jl_.

-In particular, the documentation proceeds by reproducing the examples in RStudio's dplyr documentation using DataFramesMeta.jl and Query.jl.
+In particular, the documentation proceeds by reproducing the examples in RStudio's dplyr documentation using DataFramesMeta.jl_ and Query.jl_.

 Contents
 -------------